History and Stories: Birdoswald Roman Fort

 Plan of Birdoswald Roman Fort

-Download a PDF plan showing the visible remains of Birdoswald Roman Fort and how it developed over time.
+Download a PDF showing the visible remains of Birdoswald Roman Fort in an aerial plan.

 Buy the Guidebook